 Children First Fund.
-In 2019, CPS re-launched the Children First Fund: the Board's foundation.
-For years, Chicago's business, philanthropic, higher education, health and cultural institutions have invested in CPS schools and enriching experiences for its students.
-In the next five years, CPS will reciprocate the generosity for these partners by establishing the Children's First Fund to be a singular liaison for partners, streamlining processes, maximizing partners' impact and increasing student access to real-world learning experiences.
+CPS originally established the Children First Fund in 1996 to promote the growth and success of CPS through philanthropy and partnerships.
+The Children First Fund serves as a knowledge hub and liaison between CPS and its community of partners, including businesses, foundations, and individuals.
+By matching resources provided by external donors and partners with the students, schools, and staff that need them most, the fund maximizes the impact of CPS' partnerships and advances the CPS Vision.
+For many years, Chicago's business, philanthropic, higher education, health and cultural institutions have invested in CPS schools and enriching experiences for its students.
+The Children's First Fund continues to be a singular liaison for partners, streamlining processes, maximizing partners' impact and increasing student access to real-world learning experiences.

 Chicago Connected.
-Chicago Connected is a program that provides no-cost, high-speed internet service to CPS students in their households.
+Chicago Connected is a program started during the COVID-19 pandemic that provides no-cost, high-speed internet service to CPS students in their households.
 According to Census data, an estimated 100,000 students lack access to high-speed internet in Chicago.
 In order to narrow the digital divide for CPS families, Chicago Connected offers up to four years of high-speed internet for CPS families who are most in need.
 Since its launch in June 2020, more than 64,000 students have enrolled in the program.
 Chicago Connected eligibility has expanded to more than 228,000 student households, creating the foundation for a permanent publicly supported system for families in the city.

 Lead With CPS.
 In 2020, CPS launched Lead With CPS in order to promote continuous learning and supplement existing programs for all staff.
 Lead With CPS is part of the Board's commitments to increase transparency and equity around career pathways, invest in the development of employees and create talent pipelines.
+On Lead with CPS, employees can search for leadership opportunities, learn how the framework aligns with their role, and access additional tools, resources, and information.